 Have you noticed your dog propping themselves up on pillows when they sleep?
 (Our dog cranks her head up in the most horrific positions.
 It IS a Greyhound thing, but it’s terrible to watch!)
 Do they like having their feet up in the air?
 Bolsters provide head and neck support, which is a health benefit for large dogs.
 Even if you don’t opt for 360-degree bolsters, a simple lounger tells your large breed you’ve been paying attention.

 Finally, a dog bed for the giant breeds!
 The Big Barker caters to the LARGEST of large dogs.
 With an astounding 7 inches of therapeutic foam, you know you’re providing your dog’s joints with the cushioning they need.
 Even better, the company throws in a TEN-YEAR warranty, promising the bed won’t lose more than 10% of its shape!
 A single bolster provides head and neck support (or foot support, depending on how your dog sleeps).
-You can also find a version without the bolster, if you desire.
+You can also find a version without the bolster if you desire.
 The microfiber cover is available in four colors, and it unzips for easy washing (since there’s no way you’re getting this mammoth dog bed into even an industrial washer).

 Downside?
 It’s expensive – SERIOUSLY expensive.
 You have to make the call on whether or not you feel the cost justifies everything you’re getting.

 The downsides?
 While this dog bed is meant for large dogs, the cap is 100 pounds, so giant breeds get left out.
-Also, while washable, the cover can’t go in the dryer – you’ll have to hang it up to air-dry.
+Also, while washable, the cover can’t go in the dryer – you’ll have to hang it up to air dry.

 Friends Forever provides bolsters on three sides of their dog bed.
 The base of hardened foam is topped with memory foam, cushioning your dog’s joints and allowing them to sleep peacefully.
 The base has a non-skid bottom for safety, while the mattress has a water-resistant liner.
-The super-soft cover is not only removable for easy washing, it’s hair-resistant!
+The super-soft cover is not only removable for easy washing, but it’s also hair-resistant!
 That’s right, no more fighting to scrape off dog hair!

-Similar in design to the Big Barker (but without the price tag), KOPEKS features a single bolster and 7 inches of support.
+Similar to the Big Barker (but without the price tag), KOPEKS features a single bolster and 7 inches of support.
 The 5-inch base is topped with 2 inches of human-grade memory foam.
 They include a waterproof liner with purchase to help protect the mattress, and there’s an anti-slip bottom.
 The cover comes off for easy cleaning – whether you decide to throw it in the wash or just spot-clean it.

 Downsides?
 KOPEKS only comes in the XL size, but it still falls short for giant breeds.
 Also, people didn’t feel the cover was very durable.
 Considering you want your bed to hold up and last, that’s a definite concern.